ronny-toribio/StateTestingAnalysis/README.md

 These sets contain aggregate data at the state level for both the PSSA and Keystone.
 They contain more granular data at the school level including counties, districts and schools.

-To wrangle this data and prepare it for analysis I created a script in R [data_wrangling.R](/data_wrangling.R) that loads the raw XLSX files and generates 3 CSV files and 2 XLSX files.
+To wrangle this data and prepare it for analysis I created a script in R [data_wrangling.R](/data_wrangling.R) that loads the raw XLSX files and generates 3 CSV files.
 The XLSX files are organized by year (2015 - 2022) and level (state, local).

 ##### The files generated are:
 - [pssa.csv](/PSSA/pssa.csv) - A data set containing the PSSA data at the state and local levels for use in R.
-- [pssa.xlsx](/PSSA/pssa.xlsx) - For use by Kadir in tableau
 - [keystone.csv](/Keystone/keystone.csv) - A data set containing the Keystone data at the state and local levels.
-- [keystone.xlsx](Keystone/keystone.xlsx) - For use by Kadir in tableau
 - [cohorts.csv](/Cohorts/cohorts.csv) - A data set containing both PSSA and Keystone data at the state and local levels that follows cohorts.

 ### Data Conventions